Eating Blueberries During Pregnancy

 Things to Remember

-Blueberries have always been used in pregnancy.
-For centuries aboriginal people have been brewing Blueberry root to make tea to relax pregnant women.
+Blueberries have always been consumed during pregnancy.
+For centuries, aboriginal people have been brewing blueberry root to make tea to help relax pregnant women.
 Nothing has changed.
-Now instead of the tea, women drink Blueberry juice in pregnancy for the numerous benefits it offers.
+Now instead of the tea, women drink blueberry juice or eat them during pregnancy for the numerous benefits it offers.
 However, a few things must be kept in mind while consuming the fruit.

 - Always wash them before consuming.

-- Before you include the fruit in your diet, do consult the doctor.
+- Before you include the fruit in your diet, make sure you consult the doctor.

 Although blueberries are a rich source of nutrients required by pregnant women, they can have their share of side effects too.
 Therefore, consulting the doctor and eating the recommended amount is advisable.

 1. 3 POWER FOODS THAT WILL CHANGE THE WAY YOU EAT DURING PREGNANCY; sustainablefoodcenter.org; https://sustainablefoodcenter.org/latest/cooking/3-power-foods-that-will-change-the-way-you-eat-during-pregnancy

 3. The Health Benefits of Blueberries; health.clevelandclinic.org; https://health.clevelandclinic.org/benefits-of-blueberries/

 4. FOODS TO EAT AND TO AVOID DURING PREGNANCY; narayanahealth.org; https://www.narayanahealth.org/blog/foods-to-eat-and-to-avoid-during-pregnancy/